romeo-codeit/school-sphere/DEVELOPMENT.md

 # Development Tools & Guidelines

-This document outlines development tools, testing utilities, and best practices for the SchoolSphere application.
+This document outlines development tools, testing utilities, and best practices for the OhmanFoundations application.

 ## Performance Testing